 Creating Viral Pins & Affiliate Programs

 In module 3, McKinzie went over everything you need to know for creating beautiful, viral pins and increase click-throughs.
 Which is a really important step to making more affiliate sales.
 Again, all of the pin design tips are ones I’ve implemented as well and seen awesome click-through rates with.
 This course is filled with sound advice you can put into action within minutes.

-The last 2 modules of the course go over joining your first affiliate programs, adding your affiliate pins to Pinterest and setting everything up on autopilot with BoardBooster.
+The last 2 modules of the course go over joining your first affiliate programs, adding your affiliate pins to Pinterest and additional tips for bloggers.
 In module 4, McKinzie also shares how you can get added to affiliate programs without having a blog, I haven’t personally tried this but I can definitely see how it can work for certain programs.